 The Company's principal activity is research and development of innovative formulations of pre-approved therapeutic proteins.
-It has in particular a high level of expertise in the field of insulin.
-The proprietary technology platform, called BioChaperone®, aims to improve the efficacy of therapeutic proteins and their ease of use for patients.
+It has in particular a high level of expertise in the field of insulin for the treatment of diabetes and obesity.

 1.3.2.2.
 Main accounting principles